Interproximal reduction: what is the orthodontic treatment?

 IPR is performed when Bolton discrepancy occurs, which is when the upper incisor is positioned outside the lower incisor, when you want to simulate the physiological wear of the teeth, any skeletal deformity or, the most common, to obtain gaps when positioning within the aesthetic dental line.

-The use of IPR is only recommended and applied for patients who need to gain a minimum amount of space in the mouth structure.
-Patients with moderate crowding can solve the gap problem using this method.
+The interproximal reduction risks are minimal if done properly.
+It is only recommended and applied for patients who need to gain a minimum amount of space in the mouth structure.
+Patients with mild to moderate crowding can solve the gap problem using this method to remove a small amount of enamel.

 In general terms, there are very few cons to interproximal reduction, as long as the treatment is performed by a qualified professional with all the skills necessary for dental IPR.
 The process is usually very efficient in solving the space problems that patients with common dental crowding have.

-However, if you go to a dentist or orthodontist who does not have the necessary knowledge and removes the enamel excessively, the patient may have future problems.
-These can be avoided by seeing a specialist with experience in stripping.
+However, if you go to a dentist or orthodontist who does not have the necessary knowledge and removes the enamel excessively, the patient may have problems that affect their teeth and long term implications.

 There can be some side effects to teeth stripping, it can cause increased sensitivity in the teeth exposed to the reduction treatment, as well as the loss of healthy layers or parts of dental structure that are eliminated.
 This means that interdental stripping can slightly hurt, normally only in the short term.